greyxr/startup/README.md

 - <b>Application elements</b> - I have most of the javascript for the game running already, and all of the CSS/HTML elements I need are there and working.
 I used flexbox to order and place all of the elements, and some javascript to make elements appear and disappear.
 - <b>Application text content</b> - I used consistent fonts and animated the text on the home and about pages.
 - <b>Application images</b> - Since this is a minimalist text adventure, the only image in the application is on the about page.

+## Javascript Deliverable
+- <b>Support for future login</b> - The login page will now store the user's username in local storage on login and redirect them to the home page after a second (to simulate the database connection).
+After this, the user's username will be displayed on the bottom of each page.
+- <b>Support for future database data</b> - The save button on the home page now links to a function that will save the game when database support is introduced.
+Right now, it just saves the game in localStorage.
+On page load, the website will call loadGame(), which in the future will load the user's game if they are logged in.